 - Increased confidence, knowledge and skills of all staff in teaching PE and sport

 - Broader experience of a range of sports and activities offered to all pupils

 - Increased participation in competitive sport

-Please find below links to our Sports Premium policy, action plan and impact of funding.
-Please visit the 'Sports' page on the main page of the website for further information including impact of our funding.
+Please visit the 'Sports' section on the main page of the website for further information including impact of our funding.